jazzband/django-pipeline/docs/usage.rst

 depending on the ``PIPELINE`` setting, if you do not specify the ``PIPELINE`` setting, the source files will be used in DEBUG-mode, and compressed files in non-DEBUG-mode.

+If you need to change the output of the HTML-tags generated from the templatetags, this can be done by overriding the templates ``pipeline/css.html`` and ``pipeline/js.html``.

 Example
 -------